piplabs/story/contracts/script/admin-actions/migrate-to-safe/README.md

 ## 1. Deploy a new TimelockController
 Deploy a new TimelockController governed by the new multisigs (still Proposer + Security Council multisigs, but different technology).
+In case the new multisig doesn't work for some reason, the Timelock starts with the old multisig also holding the correspondent roles.
+To prevent the need for this operation again, the new Timelock is going to have the proposers be also root admins (to grant roles), at least for some time.

 Script: [1.DeployNewTimelock.s.sol](./1.DeployNewTimelock.s.sol)